henrikstranneheim/MIP_api/docs/pedigree_file.rst

 Among other things, the file enables:

-1. automatic coverage calculation (correct target file(s))
+1. Automatic coverage specification (correct target file(s))

-2. application of mendelian filtering models, e.g. `autosomal dominant`, based on pedigree, sex and disease status
+2. Application of mendelian filtering models, e.g. `autosomal dominant`, based on pedigree, sex and disease status

-3. collection of analysis info for the sequence analysis pipeline
+3. Collection of analysis info for the sequence analysis pipeline

 The pedigree file format is defined by `PLINK`_, although we currently only support tab-sep pedigree files.